modipeluri/piedpiper/README.md

   - When the user returns to Pied Pipers website, check for cookies existence, and show/hide the cookie-notice accordingly.

 ## 5. Results
-  Send a PR to this repository.
+  Send results to Pekka in zip file by email.